-An initiative of the National Endowment for the Arts in partnership with Arts Midwest, the NEA Big Read broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
-The Big Read Program in Los Angeles is coordinated by the City of Los Angeles Department of Cultural Affairs.
+The National Endowment for the Arts Big Read, a partnership with Arts Midwest, broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
+The Big Read is presented in Los Angeles by the Department of Cultural Affairs.